geokyr/ece-ntua-queuing-systems/README.md

 queuing
 -------

-Repository for the Queuing Theory course.
+Repository for the Queuing Systems course.